cloanto.comProducts & ServicesSupport

 For additional information on AutoRun you may want to refer to the MenuBox FAQ, documentation and Knowledge Base pages.

-Defensive INI: Detecting Unicode, XML
+Defensive INI: Detecting Unicode, XML, JSON

-Sometimes data is initially written as an 8-bit INI file, but later as the application requirements evolve this morphs into a Unicode INI and/or an XML file.
+Sometimes data is initially written as an 8-bit INI file, but later as the application requirements evolve this morphs into a Unicode INI and/or an XML or JSON file.
 In order to support format changes and extensions, version information is traditionally placed inside the INI data (e.g. a "RequiredVersion" key).
-However, a transition from 8-bit INI to Unicode or XML would prevent legacy code to access the version information itself.
+However, a transition from 8-bit INI to Unicode or XML or JSON would prevent legacy code to access the version information itself.
 It may therefore make sense to implement a simple check from the very first version of the software, so that such a condition can be handled appropriately (e.g. by displaying a "newer version required" message instead of a generic error message).

-All the application needs to do is to check whether the file begins with a Unicode Byte Order Mark (BOM) or an XML header (e.g. "<" or "<?xml"), which are easily recognizable as non-8-bit INI.
+All the application needs to do is to check whether the file begins with a Unicode Byte Order Mark (BOM) or an XML header (e.g. "<" or "<?xml"), or a JSON opening character (i.e. "{" or "["), which are easily recognizable as non-8-bit INI.

 Here are some frequent header byte patterns (hexadecimal notation):